Interstate 80 Business (Sacramento, California): Route description

-SR 51 is part of the California Freeway and Expressway System, and both SR 51 and I-305 are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA).
+Both SR 51 and I-305 (the eastern and western segments of I-80 Bus, respectively) are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration (FHWA), and SR 51 is part of the California Freeway and Expressway System.
 Currently, I-80 Bus is the only Interstate business route in California to exist as a freeway.

 US Route 50/Interstate 305 segment

-The western section of I-80 Bus begins in West Sacramento at I-80, where I-80 leaves the West Sacramento Freeway onto the Beltline Freeway (which travels north of the Bryte neighborhood, over the Sacramento River, and into the Natomas area).
+The western section of I-80 Bus begins in West Sacramento at I-80, where I-80 leaves the West Sacramento Freeway onto the Beltline Freeway, which travels north of the Bryte neighborhood, over the Sacramento River, and into the Natomas area.
 This interchange in West Sacramento is also the current west end of US 50, as well as the unsigned I-305.
-The I-80 Bus/US 50/unsigned I-305 segment then runs approximately 5.63 mi from I-80 west to SR 99 southeast of Downtown Sacramento.
+The I-80 Bus/US 50/unsigned I-305 segment then runs approximately 5.63 mi from I-80 west to SR 99 southeast of Downtown Sacramento, though only US 50 is signed in this portion.

 In downtown West Sacramento, I-80 Bus/US 50/unsigned I-305 split from the West Sacramento Freeway, which is now locally maintained in part over the Tower Bridge up to the door of the capitol but was once designated as SR 275.
 I-80 Bus/US 50/unsigned I-305 then crosses the Sacramento River on the Pioneer Memorial Bridge, intersecting with I-5 on the eastern river bank.
 It then runs on top of an embankment between W and X streets to SR 99.
 The W-X Freeway gets its name from running parallel to W and X streets.

 Beginning in 2016, signs along the western segment were being updated to remove references to I-80 Bus and instead sign the route only as US 50.
 However, Caltrans still lists this segment under the I-80 Bus exit list instead of the US 50 one, and mapmakers to this day may continue to sign both the eastern and western sections as part of I-80 Bus.